 The truth was terrible and simple.

-As soon as the Pope knelt, everyone else ururu followed and lowered themselves before Haren.
+As soon as the Pope knelt, everyone else followed and lowered themselves before Haren.
 As if he was the only being they could rely on, they bowed to him and confessed.

 They too had all been sending humans to the Diums.
 It was something done centered around the Order, no less.
 But their purpose wasn't the Dedium's resurrection or becoming subjects of a new world.